SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

 I hope you enjoyed this chapter.
 In the upcoming chapters we're finally going to talk about actors and we'll try to find an entry point into Concurrency in our iOS projects :)

+### Actors, isolation, sendability: practical tips for iOS developers

+With the new concurrency model, we've got quite a few new keywords and a bunch of concepts that we need to learn and adopt in our daily work.
+But it also brings fresh ideas to the concepts we've all been taught about one way or another.
+Let's go.

+#### Thread safety.
+Old but gold.
+The goal of Swift concurrency is to provide **compile-time safety**.
+In other words, the code that can cause data races (not race conditions) should not compile.
+It's achieved via actors model and the concept of sendability.
+#### Sendability.
+It's one of the most confusing parts for many developers.
+Let's not be too boring and get the practical side of it.
+When we say something is _sendable_, we mean that it's safe to pass that something between concurrency contexts (from one Task to another simply put). `Sendable` is just an empty protocol that acts as a marker for a compiler.
+When compiler sees a type that conforms to Sendable, it goes like this:

+Aha, this type conforms to Sendable, let me do a quick check:
+1) Is it an actor?
+If yes, then it's sendable by default.
+The nature of actors is that they are deadlock-free, datarace-safe.
+If it's not an actor
+2)  is everything inside this type also Sendable?

 For now, let's find an entry point to the Concurrency for our iOS projects.

 ### Swift UI Entry point